Users refers to all Deep Security Manager account holders. Use this section to create, modify, and delete user accounts. From the Users page, you can:

 Edit contact Information

-Check the Receive Notifications check box to include this user in the list of users who receive email notifications when alerts are triggered.
+You can enter any contact information that you have for the user and also indicate if they are your primary contact or not.
+You can also check the Receive Alert Emails check box to include this user in the list of users who receive email notifications when alerts are triggered.

 Manage general settings

 - Hide Unlicensed Modules: This setting determines whether unlicensed modules will be hidden rather than simply grayed out for this User.
 This option can be set globally on the Administration > System Settings > Advanced tab.

 - Status Bar: This setting determines how often the status bar of the Deep Security Manager refreshes during various operations such as discovering or scanning computers.